hirschmann/nbfc/README.md

 ## Credits

 Many thanks to everyone who submitted pull requests, created config files, donated, or in any other way contributed to this project. :yellow_heart:
+Thank you to @hirschmann for creating this wonderful program!